TongCHEN779/dansk/_pages/search.md

             }
         }

-        // Remove old audio elements that are not in current search results document.querySelectorAll("audio").forEach(audio => {
+        // Remove old audio elements not in the current search results document.querySelectorAll("audio").forEach(audio => {
             if (!audioIdsToKeep.has(audio.id)) {
                 audio.remove();